mjcull/R4H2O/manuscript/2_r_basics.md

 ### Assignment
 Now it is your turn to play with the basic syntax of R and functionality of RStudio.
 The answers are at the end of this chapter.

 You need to measure the flow in a rural channel with a rectangular weir.
 You take three measurements: 125, 100, and 50mm.
 The width of the weir is 300mm.
-To calculate the flow, use the Kindsvater-Carter rectangular weir equation ([ISO 1438:2017](https://www.iso.org/standard/66463.html):
+To calculate the flow, use a simplified version of the Kindsvater-Carter rectangular weir equation ([ISO 1438:2017](https://www.iso.org/standard/66463.html):

 ```$
 q = \frac{2}{3} C_d \sqrt{(2g)} bh^{(3/2)}